 Interview Ideal Clients

 Another great way to podcast for your clients is to podcast WITH your ideal clients.
-This involves interviewing previous clients, potential clients or other relevant people in your clients’ space.
-These types of interviews provide your listeners the value of hearing you work with someone just like them.
+This involves interviewing previous clients, potential clients, or other relevant people in your clients’ space.
+These types of interviews provide your listeners the value of hearing your work with someone just like them.
 Getting interviews is not as hard as it seems, especially in a local market.
 Just ask, you never know who you might get.